rucool/dataset_archiving/acoustics_glider/README.md

 3. [sort_dmon_wav_files.py](https://github.com/rucool/dataset_archiving/blob/master/acoustics_glider/sort_dmon_wav_files.py): Renames all files to use the deployment ID, figures out which files contain deployment data, sorts those files into the "files_to_archive" folder, and determines if any files need to be split to remove to remove non-deployment data.
 Spits out a summary .csv file so you can figure out if you need to split the .wav files.

 4. If files need to be split, use Mark Baumgartner's reformat_dmon_wav_files.sav program to split the .wav files in the "renamed" directory into smaller files.
 Must split ALL of the files because sometimes the program has issues splitting specific files.
-Save the split files into the directory "split_files".
+    a.
+Navigate to:
+        `Program Files > NV5 > IDL91 > IDL Virtual Machine`
+    b.
+In the VM, open the program:
+        `Documents > DMON > software > reformat_dmon_wav_files.sav`
+    c.
+Choose the folder with DMON data:
+        `Documents > DMON > yyyy > deployment > from-dmon > renamed`
+    d.
+Choose the folder to save split files:
+        `Documents > DMON > yyyy > deployment > from-dmon > split_files`
+    e.
+Click Go!

 5. [sort_split_dmon_wav_files.py](https://github.com/rucool/dataset_archiving/blob/master/acoustics_glider/sort_split_dmon_wav_files.py): Move the appropriate split .wav files that contain deployment data into the "files_to_archive" folder.